uea-teaching/audio-visual-2021/lectures/non-linear-filtering.md

 ---

-Aside: What is salt and pepper noise?
+_Aside_: What is salt and pepper noise?

 - Also called impulse noise.
 - Can be hardware dependent - hot pixels or dead pixels.